Sita: Wayang story

 Shinta is the daughter of an angel named Batari Tari or Kanun, the wife of Ravana.
 Shinta is believed to be the incarnation of Btari Widawati, the wife of Lord Vishnu.
 In the seventh month, Kanun who was "mitoni" her pregnancy, suddenly caused a stir in the Alengka palace, because the baby he was carrying was predicted by several priests who were at the party that he would become Rahwana's "wife" (his own father).
 Ravana was furious.
 He rose from his throne and wanted to behead Kanun.
-But before it was realized, Ravana suddenly canceled his intention because he thought who knew his child would become a beautiful child.
+But before that took place, Ravana suddenly abandoned his intention because he thought his child would be beautiful.
 Thus, she too will be willing to marry him.
 Sure enough, when Ravana was on an overseas service, his empress gave birth to a baby girl with a very beautiful face glowing like the full moon.
 Wibisana (Ravana's sister) who is holy and full of humanity, immediately took the baby and put it in Sinta's diamond, then anchored it into the river.
 Only God can help him, that's what Wibisana thought.
 He immediately made the black mega cloud into a baby boy who would later be named Megananda or Indrajit.

 Syahdan a hermit named Prabu Janaka from the land of Mantili, begged the gods to be blessed with offspring.
 So surprised when he opened his eyes, he heard the cry of a baby in a sinking ketupat floating in the river.
 The baby was taken with pleasure and brought home adopted as his son.
 Because the baby is known to be in the diamond Sinta, then he was given the name Sinta.
 After being 17 years old, Sinta made a commotion all the youth, both domestic and foreign cadets because of her beauty.